fairinternal/composable-llm/README.md

 ## TODOS

 - make data processing and evaluation scripts more modular.
+- how to use Fire with DAP (debugger adapter protocol)?

 - integrate better attention map metrics
 - write scripts to launch on the cluster